User Update

 Update subscription groups

-You can also update subscription groups using the user update step.
+You can also update subscription groups using this Canvas step.
 The following example shows an update to subscription groups.
 You can perform one or multiple subscription group updates.

 1